Version 0.6: See what has changed: https://spaceexploration.miraheze.org/wiki/Updating_to_Space_Exploration_v0.6.x

 Most of scientific progress in Space Exploration is split between 4 parallel specialist science packs.
 Each one needs specialised equipment and specific resources.
 These new sciences are data-driven and more difficult to set up.

-Material science is focussed on testing existing and new experimental materials.
+Material science is focused on testing existing and new experimental materials.
 It unlocks some improved industrial and military systems.

-Astronomic science is focussed on observation data from telescopes and astrophysics.
+Astronomic science is focused on observation data from telescopes and astrophysics.
 It unlocks improvements to cargo rockets and spaceships, and other space logistic improvements.

-Energy science is focussed on particle physics and energy fields.
+Energy science is focused on particle physics and energy fields.
 It unlocks improved power systems, energy shields, and energy weapons.

-Biological science is focussed on genetic engineering and testing specimens.
+Biological science is focused on genetic engineering and testing specimens.
 It unlocks character upgrades, bio weapons and productivity boosts.